AbhyudayaSharma/TextEditor/README.md

 ## Running the app

-Clone the repository and open `pom.xml` in your favorite Java IDE.
+Clone the repository and open the Maven Project in your favorite Java IDE.
 Compile and run.

+## Documentation

+See the latest documentation [here](https://abhyudayasharma.github.io/TextEditor).